mayukreddy/context-cloud/README.md

 - All snippets are encrypted using AES-GCM before storage
 - No data is sent to external servers (except for optional embedding generation)
 - Local storage only - your data stays on your device
+- API keys are kept local and not committed to version control

 ## Development